smaht-dac/submitr/docs/source/advanced_usage.rst

 This will output the names of the `identifying` and `required` properties for the named schema.
-And specifying  the ``--details`` option, the output will also include a alphabetical list of `all` of the schema properties, along with their types, and other details like whether or not they property is required, any (regular expression) pattern the associated value must adhere to.
+And specifying  the ``--details`` option, the output will also include a alphabetical list of `all` of the schema properties, along with their types, and other details like: whether or not the property is required;
+any (regular expression) pattern the associated value must adhere to; and if it is a reference, the type to which it refers;

 You can output the type `names` of  `all` schema types present within SMaHT Portal using the special ``schemas`` name to the above command, for example::